Constitution of the Netherlands Antilles: Provisions for Government

-The region is still part of the Kingdom of the Netherlands and hence has no autonomy over issues including defence, foreign policy, citizenship and extradition.
-However, like European Netherlands and Aruba it is autonomous over internal affairs and the three are constitutionally equal.
+The region was still part of the Kingdom of the Netherlands and hence did not have autonomy over certain issues including defence, foreign policy, citizenship and extradition.
+However, like European Netherlands and Suriname (also established by the Charter of 1954) it was autonomous over internal affairs and the three were constitutionally equal constituent countries of the Kingdom of the Netherlands until Suriname's independence in 1975.
+After which the Netherlands Antilles was the only other constituent country alongside the European Netherlands until 1986.

-The region has a federal government under which state governments operate, as described by the constitution.
-It sets out for a federal government of three parts: Governor of the Netherlands Antilles, representing the Monarch of the Netherlands; a Council of Ministers; and a four-year elected 22-member parliament.
+The region had a federal government under which state governments operated, as described by the constitution, although the constitution never uses the word federal.
+It established a government of three parts: the Governor of the Netherlands Antilles, representing the Monarch of the Netherlands; a Council of Ministers; and a Parliament of 22 elected members for 4 years terms.